 Research today has shown that celiac disease has been around for centuries.
 With the similarities in symptoms of celiac disease and other chronic issues such as IBS, a lot of people have gone undiagnosed.
-Only until the last decade has celiac become a well known disease throughout the world.
-With a little bit of digging, one can find celiac has been around much longer then a few decades.
+Only until the last decade has celiac become a well-known disease throughout the world.
+With a little bit of digging, one can find celiac has been around much longer than few decades.

 Celiac disease down history

 Going back to first century AD, a Greek physician named Aretaeus of Cappadocia wrote about “The Coeliac Affection.”He named the affection Koiliakos, the word in Greek meaning abdomen or belly.

 Many centuries past before another man in the nineteenth century named Dr. Mathew Baillie wrote about a similar disorder which he called, chronic diarrhoeal disorder.
 Dr. Matthew Baillie noted many of the same symptoms that is common of a person with celiac disease.
 Although what we know as celiac disease today was accredited 75 years later to a man named Samuel Gee who went as far in his recommendations to suggest patients should change their diet.

 “Gee sensed that “if the patient can be cured at all, it must be by means of diet.”
 He added that “the allowance of farinaceous food must be small” In Dr. Matthew Baillie’s research, he recommended that a child go on what we know today as the gluten free diet.
 He noted that once the child stopped consuming gluten, he became well again.
 However, he relapsed after the intake of gluten.